New Jersey Domestic Violence Attorneys

 (1) whether a predicate act of domestic violence has occurred; (2) parties have a qualified domestic relationship under the act; and (3) if the victim is in reasonable fear for their safety and that a restraining order is necessary to ensure their safety.

 By working with an established family law attorney, you can steer yourself, your children, and your loved ones out of harm’s way.
-Gallo & Gallo specializes in handling domestic violence cases specifically in the state of New Jersey, and we can assist you in urgently securing the legal protection that you need when you need it.
+New Jersey Family Lawyers specializes in handling domestic violence cases specifically in the state of New Jersey, and we can assist you in urgently securing the legal protection that you need when you need it.

 Protective Order Violations